-Thai Land Laws prohibit foreigners from owning land in Thailand but also makes it illegal for Thai nationals to act as a proxy or nominee owner of the land on behalf of a foreigner (section 96 Land Code Act).
+Thai land laws prohibit foreigners from owning land in Thailand but also makes it illegal for Thai nationals to act as an agent or a proxy nominee owner of the land on behalf of a foreigner (section 96 Land Code Act).
 When the Thai national is acting as the agent of the foreigner the actual owner is legally under Thai law considered the foreigner (leading to illegal foreign land ownership).
-You could use the same section to argue that it is forbidden for Thai companies to hold the land on behalf foreign nationals, but with property holding companies the main issue is that the Thai shareholders hold the shares in the company on behalf of the foreigner, the actual owner is legally considered the foreigner and therefore the company deemed foreign (illegal foreign land ownership).
+You could use the same section to argue that it is forbidden for Thai companies to hold the land on behalf foreign nationals, but with property holding companies the main additional issue is that the Thai shareholders hold the shares in the company on behalf of the foreigner, the actual owner of the shares is legally considered the foreigner and therefore the company deemed foreign (leading to illegal foreign land ownership).

 A structure that sometimes is put in place is that a foreigner loans money to Thai to buy land, and in consideration for the financial loan the Thai national rents the land back to the foreigner under a 30 year land lease agreement whereby rent is set-off against payment of interest on the loan.
 The legal restriction in this setup is that the Thai may not be deemed the agent of or nominee owner on behalf of the foreigner.
 When the Thai national can’t be seen as the freehold owner this structure becomes illegal - continue Land Department info...

 Note: freehold owner could be defined as the person with the right to sell, mortgage, transfer or exchange the property, and/or to exclude others from doing these things.
 The Thai national must have the title to the property, to the exclusion of the foreigner.
 The Thai must have the right to dispose of the property.
 The foreigner may have an interest in the property through a lease or usufruct but he will not obtain the title to the property.